-Both the 760D and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the D5 have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon D5 Manual.
+Further information on the features and operation of the 760D and D5 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is the Canon 760D better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.